THIS ARTICLE INCLUDES A FREE PRINTABLE

 As a result, their evenings are happier and less stressful.
 Family members laugh more, help more, and argue less.

-8. Reflecting on the Day - Another element of family cuddle time is a discussion about each family member’s day.
+8. Reflecting on the Day - Another element of family cuddle time is discussing each family member’s day.
 However, this can be incorporated into just about any ritual, including dinner and bedtime rituals.

 Sometimes, talking to your kids about their day isn’t easy.
 They may be hesitant to share or dismissive of your questions.
 Use the following tips to make the most out of this ritual: